5aji/gotelem/readme.md

 - TCP streaming system based around MessagePack-RPC for LAN control/inspection.
 - XBee integration and control for long-range communication.
 - HTTP API for easy external tool integration.
+- SQLite database format for storing telemetry, and tools to work with it.

 `GoTelem` provides a flexible system for ingesting, storing, analyzing, and distributing